Detection of Core-Periphery Structure in Networks Using Spectral Methods and Geodesic Paths: Introduction

-The importance of the investigation of mesoscale network structures is widely acknowledged \cite{fortunato,masonams}, but almost all of the research on this topic concerns a specific type of feature known as \textit{community structure}.
+The importance of investigating mesoscale network structures is acknowledged widely \cite{fortunato,masonams}, but almost all of the research on this topic concerns a specific type of feature known as \textit{community structure}.
 In studying community structure, one typically employs some algorithm to detect sets of vertices called \textit{communities} that consist of vertices that are densely connected to each other, such that the connection density between vertices from different communities is comparatively sparse \cite{masonams,fortunato,mason6,Girv04}.
-A diverse array of methods exist, and they have been applied to areas, such as committee networks in political science \cite{mason11}, friendship networks \cite{mason13,mason14}, protein--protein interaction networks \cite{Chen06,mason15}, functional brain networks \cite{masonbrain}, and mobile phone networks \cite{mason16}.
-Popular methods include the optmization of a quality function called ``modularity''~\cite{Newm2003,Girv04,New06}, spectral partitioning~\cite{Spiel1996,Guat1995}, dynamical approaches based on random walkers or other dynamical systems~\cite{Pons05,arenas2006,Rosvall2008fi,Picc11,jeub2014}, local methods such as $k$-clique percolation~\cite{Pall05}, and more.
+A diverse array of methods exist to detect community structure, and they have been applied to numerous areas, such as committee networks in political science \cite{mason11}, friendship networks \cite{mason13,mason14}, protein interaction networks \cite{Chen06,mason15}, functional brain networks \cite{masonbrain}, and mobile phone networks \cite{mason16}.
+Popular methods include the optmization of a quality function called ``modularity''~\cite{Newm2003,Girv04,New06}, spectral partitioning~\cite{Spiel1996,Guat1995}, dynamical approaches based on random walkers or other dynamical systems~\cite{Pons05,arenas2006,Rosvall2008fi,Picc11,jeub2014}, and more.
 Most community-detection methods require a vertex to belong to a distinct community, but several methods also allow the detection of overlapping communities (see, e.g., \cite{Pall05,mason9,mason10,jeub2014}).